jdp22/UniMoMo_Split/README.md

 #### 2. Antibody

 Suppose all data are saved under `./datasets/antibody`.
 We set environment variable `export PREFIX=./datasets/antibody`.
-We use SAbDab downloaded at **Sep 24th, 2024** for training, validation, and testing on antibody CDR design.
+We use SAbDab downloaded at **Sep 24th, 2024** for training, validation, and testing on antibody CDR design, with testing complexes coming from RAbD.
+As the database is weekly updated, we also provide the IDs of the complexes used in our paper for reproduction and benchmarking purposes in `./datasets/antibody/train_id.txt`, `./datasets/antibody/valid_id.txt`, and `./datasets/antibody/test_id.txt`.

 Download with the newest updates: